Self-Assessment and Lifelong Learning

-This component of ABFM Maintenance of Certification (also referred to as ABFM MC-FP or simply, MC-FP), has two parts that allow Diplomates to assess specific areas of knowledge of their own choosing.
+This component of the ABFM Family Medicine Certification process has two activity types that allow Diplomates to assess specific areas of knowledge of their own choosing.
 The purpose is to enhance knowledge and skills in areas that are of greatest use in each Diplomate's practice.
+Activities are accessed through the Physician Portfolio.
+Diplomates may attempt an activity as many times as necessary to achieve successful completion.

 Self-Assessment Module (SAM)